Establishing Development Standards

 Documentation should start with the business problem the bot is designed to solve.
 In this way, readers can understand why the bot exists and understand the business value that it provides.
 Other factories and bot builders can also reference this document to understand the original use case and the bot’s solution.

-This doesn’t have to be as detailed as the flow view of the bot itself in Enterprise A2019, but should generally show what the bot does, and most importantly how it interfaces with other applications and services.
+This doesn’t have to be as detailed as the flow view of the bot itself in Automation 360, but should generally show what the bot does, and most importantly how it interfaces with other applications and services.
 If the bot gets its list of tasks from a workflow application before it updates another internal web app, for example, those are the kinds of connections that should be clearly documented.

 Should the original creator of this bot not be available, what information would another developer need to be able to troubleshoot and update the bot?
 A key component to that is knowing what accounts (service and application) the bot is using, what credential vaults or lockers those values come from, and what group to get in contact with to resolve issues related to bot authentication in those various apps.